seakers/adg-plugin/README.md

 ### Configuration

 The only configuration required is pointing the gradle build tool to the directory where the plugin is to be built.
-This can be done by setting the xxx variable in `/lib/build.gradle` to the path of your Cameo Systems Modeler install.
+This can be done by setting the `CAMEO_PATH` variable in `/lib/build.gradle` to the path of your Cameo Systems Modeler install.

+    def CAMEO_PATH = '/path/to/cameo'

 ### Building

-text
+1. Open a terminal shell and navigate to this project's root dir
+2. Run command `./gradlew buildPlugin`
+3. Validate adg plugin was created in cameo plugins home dir

 ### Running

-text
+1. Open Cameo